matin3ai/Condom/README.md

 ---

 ## 📜 License
-MIT License © 2024 [Your Name]
+MIT License © 2024 [Matin3ai]
-`01-condom.sh` is licensed under the MIT License.
+`Condom.sh` is licensed under the MIT License.
 Use at your own risk.